The first attempt to dope the tin atomic sites of

 Initial variations of the stoichiometry to include more copper suggest the 218K superconductivity signature (220K magnetic shown above) results from a B212/2212C structure type.
 Tests show that adding another copper atom to the unit cell reduces the 212K signal, while strengthening the 218K signal.
 To read more on this, click HERE.

 Synthesis of these materials was by the solid state reaction method.
 Stoichiometric amounts of the below precursors were mixed, pelletized and sintered for 36-60 hours at 830C.
-The pellet was then annealed for 10 hours at 500C in flowing O2.SnO 99.9% (Alfa Aesar) 4.64 moles
+The pellet was then annealed for 10 hours at 500C in flowing O2.SnO 99.9% (Alfa Aesar) 4.64 grains

 * V. Kresin, et al, Phys.
 Reports 288 - 1997.